 The Lift-Around is faster and easier than the broom and dustpan, and thanks to its completely sealed anti-allergen design, no dust is sent flying into air and lungs.

 Quick, Easy Assembly

-For those who want to sling the canister onto your shoulder (for cleaning tough-to-reach areas or vehicle interiors, perhaps) a shoulder strap is included.
+For those who want to sling the canister onto their shoulder (for cleaning tough-to-reach areas or vehicle interiors, perhaps), a shoulder strap is included.
 Just remove the Shark from the wheelie base and go!

 Quick, Easy Cleanout

 To empty the dust cup, push one button (well marked with "Dust Cup Release"), and the cup pops out.
 Make sure you don't accidentally push the "Push to Empty" button on the dust cup as I did on my first use.
 Dust will go everywhere.
 However, you have to go out of your way to do this—it was a definite "doh!" on my part.

 Once you've got the cup over the dumpster, use that "Push to Empty" button to complete the process.
 The unit offers additional instructions for allergy-sufferers; you can slide a plastic bag around the unit when removing the dust cup and never breathe in any nasty particles.
 It's small enough that you can do so without any trouble!

 I haven't yet had to clean the filters.
 There are three which require maintenance: the Pre-Motor Foam Filter and Pre-Motor Felt Filter must be cleaned monthly.
 The Post-Motor HEPA Filter requires annual cleaning.
 The instructions are very precise and well-illustrated.
 Judging from the overall design of the unit, I expect the filters to be just as easy to manage as the rest of it.